LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

    :start-after: SetN chunk
    :end-before: chunk

+This is another place you need to be careful *not* to redeclare the instance variable, as discussed in :ref:`local-variables-hiding-instance-variables`.

 Since an ``Example`` object is mutable, we can play with aliases,  as in the last few lines of ``Main``, after ``e`` becomes an alias for ``e2``.
 We change an object under one name, and it affect the alias the same way,